 10. No excuses!

 Never mind the conditions.
-Sometimes you need to go with the good old nice slogan: “Just do it”.
+Sometimes, you must follow the good old slogan: “Just do it.”
 Yep, it will rain, it’ll snow, it’ll get really hot, and there will be windy days and freezing cold days.
 But if you wait for perfect conditions, nothing much will ever happen.
 So dress yourself and the kids appropriately, and get on with it.
-If this just doesn’t work for you then make sure you have a rainy day plan to do at home.
+If this just doesn’t work for you, then make sure you have a rainy-day plan to do at home.

-There’s something to be said about fresh air and how getting outdoors has a positive effect on our overall health and wellbeing though.
-Therefore, if it’s one of those weeks where it’s raining constantly, then giving in eventually and taking a brisk 20-minute walk will likely do you ‘the world of good’.
-If you are really worried about bubs not being warm or dry enough then ask a friend, family member, or partner to babysit for that short while.
+There’s something to be said about fresh air and how getting outdoors has a positive effect on our overall health and well-being, though.
+Therefore, if it’s one of those weeks where it’s constantly raining, then eventually giving in and taking a brisk 20-minute walk will likely do you ‘the world of good.’
+If you are really worried about bubs not being warm or dry enough, then ask a friend, family member, or partner to babysit for that short while.

-For more online fitness advice, try these articles, which are all about helping you to get more movement into your life.
+For more online fitness advice, try these articles, which are all about encouraging more movement in your life.

 Disclaimer: This article contains affiliate links.
 This means that if you make a purchase after clicking on one of these recommended service provider links, like an insurance broker, or a travel agent, I may earn a commission – at no extra cost to you.
 [For my full disclosure, please see my DISCLAIMER page].